Find the nearest food pantry or food assistance program in your neighborhood

 This information gap is why I created FoodFinder, a nonprofit organization whose website and mobile app help you find your closest food pantry.
 With no personal information needed, we show your current location and the locations of every program nearby that can give you food for no cost.

-FoodFinder is designed for use by all the faces of hunger: college students, single moms, homebound seniors, and anyone in need.
+FoodFinder is designed for use by all the faces of hunger: college students, families struggling due to the COVID-19 crisis, homebound seniors, and anyone in need.
 So when a food pantry requires a photo ID to get help, when you need directions to a pantry via public transportation, or you want to know if you can also get clothing or shelter there, FoodFinder has the answers.

-Something I still struggle with, though, is that there’s so much left to be done.
-During the greatest economic boom of the century, why are 37 million Americans (including 11 million children) going hungry?
-We’re a country that’s thriving and at full employment.
-Is this really the best we can do?
+Something I still struggled with before this pandemic is that there’s so much to be done.
+During the greatest economic boom of the 21st Century, why were 37 million Americans, including 11 million children, going hungry?

 To truly move the needle on hunger, we need to take different approaches.
-But I think with FoodFinder and other innovations out there working together, we can make America more proactive and well-prepared to take care of its families in need.
+With apps like FoodFinder and other innovations out there working together, we can make America more proactive and well-prepared to take care of its families in need.

 There’s a lot more to do, but there are too many empty stomachs to sit idly by.
 I believe there is an achievable future where every family in America will always be able to put food on the table.
 It would be an honor to have you walk alongside us to reach that better and brighter tomorrow!